Yamashita: The Tiger's Treasure: Production

 The film was shot in United States and Philippines.
 Roadrunner Network, Inc. is responsible for the majority of visual effects.
 The titles were made by Cinemagic.
 The films were printed by LVN Pictures.

 Soundtrack

 The original film score was composed and conducted by Nathan Brendholdt and Kormann Roque.
 It was recorded at The Music and Sound Gallery.
 The sound mixing was done at The Elemantal Music.

 "The Treasure In You" is the theme song of the film, composed by Elvin Reyes and Normann Roque and arranged by Ruth Bagalay.
 It was recorded by singer Pops Fernandez.

 Release

 Reception

-In review aggregator Rotten Tomatoes it has an approval rating of 57% and an average score of 3.5 out of 5 from users based on 80 reviews.
+On the review aggregator Rotten Tomatoes it has an approval rating of 57% and an average score of 3.5 out of 5 from users based on 80 reviews.

 Home media

 The official home video of the film was released on November 15, 2005, in Region-3 DVD format.